ludeeus/integration_blueprint/README.md

 `.github/ISSUE_TEMPLATE/issue.md` | Template for issues
 `.github/main.workflow` | Workflow file for GitHub Actions `.github/settings.yml` | Probot settings to control the repository settings.
-`.github/stale.yml` | Probot settings for the stale bot.
 `custom_components/blueprint/__init__.py` | The component file for the integration.
 `custom_components/blueprint/binary_sensor.py` | Binary sensor platform for the integration.
 `custom_components/blueprint/const.py` | A file to hold shared variables/constants for the entire integration.